giellalt/lang-tuv/index-header.md

 This page documents the work on the **Turkana language model**.

+It is still in an initial state, and contains less than a hundred words.

 # Project documentation

 * Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.